LBNL-ETA/SimulatorToFMU/simulatortofmu/parser/libraries/modelica/SimulatorToFMU/Resources/src/server/README.txt

 This directory contains the source files that are used to build the Python API for the SimulatorToFMU library.
+***Linux**
-To compile the files on Linux Ubuntu, the package python-dev needs to be installed.
+To compile the files on Linux

-The makefile generates libraries for the respective operating system, and copies the library to SimulatorToFMU.Resources/Library/"operatingSystem".
+use the make files.

+**Windows**
+To compile the libraries on Windows use the microsoft visual studio files (VC10\SimulatorToFMU) and create the corresponding libraries for the correct target platform.
+The libraries will need to be copied to the appropriate library folder which are in SimulatorToFMU\simulatortofmu\parser\libraries\modelica\SimulatorToFMU\Resources\Library